The School Board’s Role

-Board members do not engage in dialog with speakers during Public Comment; but if appropriate, the Board Chair and/or Superintendent may appoint administration to address speaker comments.
+Board members do not engage in dialog with speakers during Public Comment, but if appropriate, the Board Chair and/or Superintendent may appoint an administrator to address speaker comments.

 School Board meetings are broadcast live on YouTube and Cable Channel 20.
-The meeting is rebroadcast daily at 10 a.m., 4 p.m., and 8 p.m on Ch 20 and can be viewed at any time on YouTube by searching for ISD 622.
+The meeting is rebroadcast daily at 10 a.m., 4 p.m., and 8 p.m on Ch 20 and can be viewed anytime on YouTube by searching for ISD 622.

-To engage district residents in a setting outside the formal structure of a School Board meeting, public engagement opportunities may be scheduled.
-Public engagement opportunities will be posted on the Web site, www.isd622.org/schoolboard.
+Public engagement opportunities may be scheduled to engage district residents in a setting outside the formal structure of a School Board meeting.
+Public engagement opportunities will be posted on the website at www.isd622.org/schoolboard.

-To send an email to individual board members, using firstname.lastname@example.org.
+To send an email to individual board members, using email@example.com.
 Board members welcome community input via email.
-Messages are checked regularly and responded to in a timely manner.
+Messages are checked regularly and responded to promptly.